MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

   - The guidance is designed for high availability and maximal performance.
   - There are no conflicting configurations with Azure networking.

-- Don't deploy L7 inbound NVAs (such as Azure Application Gateway) as a shared service in the central-hub virtual network.
+- Don't deploy L7 inbound NVAs such as Azure Application Gateway as a shared service in the central-hub virtual network.
 Instead, deploy them together with the app in their respective landing zones.

-- Use your existing network (MPLS and SD-WAN) for connecting branch locations with corporate headquarters.
+- Use your existing network, MPLS and SD-WAN, for connecting branch locations with corporate headquarters.
 Transit in Azure between ExpressRoute and VPN gateways isn't supported.

 - For network architectures with multiple hub-and-spoke topologies across Azure regions, use global virtual network peering to connect landing-zone virtual networks when a small number of landing zones need to communicate across regions.
-This approach offers benefits like high network bandwidth with global virtual network peering (as allowed by the VM SKU).
+This approach offers benefits like high network bandwidth with global virtual network peering, as allowed by the VM SKU.
 But it will bypass the central NVA, in case traffic inspection or filtering is required.
 This would also be subject to [limitations on global virtual network peering](https://docs.microsoft.com/azure/virtual-network/virtual-network-peering-overview#constraints-for-peered-virtual-networks).

 - When you deploy a hub-and-spoke network architecture in two Azure regions and transit connectivity between all landing zones across regions is required, use ExpressRoute with dual circuits to provide transit connectivity for landing-zone virtual networks across Azure regions.
 In this scenario, landing zones can transit within a region via NVA in local-hub virtual network and across regions via ExpressRoute circuit.
 Traffic must hairpin at the MSEE routers.
 The following figure shows this design.